deeps21/pack_it_up/README.md

    * Durability of product
    * Specified packaging material(ex.
 Tetrapack), etc.
    <br>
-<strong>Constraints and factors on which packaging depends on:</strong>
+<strong>The factors on which packaging will be depend:</strong>
-For Solid:
+For Solid state products:

     * All properties
-      * Dimensions
+      * Physical dimensions
-      * Orientation of product
+      * Orientation of the product
       * Fragile nature
       * Durability / use before, etc.
     * Manufacturing state